Georg Stiernhielm

 Georg Stiernhielm (August 7, 1598 – April 22, 1672) was a Swedish civil servant, mathematician, linguist and poet.

-Life
+He has been called "the father of the Swedish skald art".

+Stiernhielm's most famous poetic work is the first poem in the Musæ Suethizantes, the Hercules composed in hexameter, with names and fables borrowed from the ancient Greeks.

+Early life and education

 Stiernhielm was born on the family estate Gammelgården in the village Svartskär in Vika parish in Dalarna where his father, Olof Markvardsson, of the noble mining family Stierna, was a miner and bailiff.
 The surname Stiernhielm, literally "Star Helmet", was taken in later life when he was raised into the Swedish nobility.
 He grew up in the Bergslagen region where his father worked with the mining industry.
 Stiernhielm received his first schooling at Västerås, but he was also educated in Germany and the Netherlands.

-In 1636 he obtained the Vasula manor near Tartu, Estonia and lived there until 1656, when he moved due to war with Russia back to Stockholm.
-He was elected a Fellow of the Royal Society of London in December 1669.
+After completing his studies in Germany, including at the University of Greifswald, he returned to Uppsala in 1624.
+The very following year he traveled again to Germany, as a tutor for a young Gyllenhielm, and also visited Italy, France, the Netherlands and England.